 Go Vita has also harnessed Octet’s Trade Finance.
 The health and wellness retailer was opening new stores nationwide and taking on new suppliers but wanted to preserve cash flow.
 The Octet Trade Finance facility allows them to do just that, and as Go Vita continues to grow, so too does the facility.

-Discover if trade finance is right for you
+Discover if Trade Finance is right for you

 No matter whether you need help to ride out the storm or fund exciting growth opportunities, trade finance will help your business power through.